alexreisner/geocoder/README.md

 To automatically geocode your objects:

-1. Your model must provide a method that returns an address to geocode.
+**1.** Your model must provide a method that returns an address to geocode.
 This can be a single attribute, but it can also be a method that returns a string assembled from different attributes (eg: `city`, `state`, and `country`).
 For example, if your model has `street`, `city`, `state`, and `country` attributes you might do something like this:

     def address
       [street, city, state, country].compact.join(', ')
     end

-2. Your model must have a way to store latitude/longitude coordinates.
+**2.** Your model must have a way to store latitude/longitude coordinates.
 With ActiveRecord, add two attributes/columns (of type float or decimal) called `latitude` and `longitude`.
-For MongoDB, use a single field (of type Array) called `coordinates` (`field :coordinates, type: Array`).
+For MongoDB, use a single field (of type Array) called `coordinates` (i.e., `field :coordinates, type: Array`).
 (See [Advanced Model Configuration](#advanced-model-configuration) for using different attribute names.)

-3. In your model, tell geocoder where to find the object's address:
+**3.** In your model, tell geocoder where to find the object's address:

     geocoded_by :address